 - Battery: 4000 mAh

 Galaxy A50 is a gorgeous smartphone and carries the same design language as the rest of the phones in the Galaxy A series.
 We had the black color variant with us, and we adored how the back of the phone changed colors upon contact with the light.

 It is made up of both glass and plastic and is an absolute fingerprint magnet.
 Mind you, it is a delicate device and needs to be encased in the company-provided cover to avoid putting scratches at the back.

 To maintain the phone’s gorgeous design, Samsung has also provided an in-display fingerprint sensor for users.
 Thus, we can only find a vertically stacked triple camera array at the back.

 At the right, there are the power button and volume rockers, which are easy to reach with both left and right hands.
-The phone’s SIM slot rests at the left side while we can find a 3.5mm headphone jack, USB Type C charging port, and a speaker grille at the bottom.
+The phone’s SIM slot rests on the left side, while we can find a 3.5mm headphone jack, USB Type C charging port and a speaker grille at the bottom.
 Galaxy A50 felt like a premium smartphone in our hands and could easily be used with a single hand.

-The Samsung Galaxy A50 comes with an alluring 6.4 inches of Super AMOLED Infinity U display with 1080 x 2340 pixels of screen resolution.
+The Samsung Galaxy A50 comes with an alluring 6.4 inches Super AMOLED Infinity U display with 1080 x 2340 pixels of screen resolution.

-Similar to Samsung’s other phones with Super AMOLED display, Galaxy A50 offers a quite beautiful screen with punchy and vibrant colors.
+Like Samsung’s other phones with Super AMOLED display, Galaxy A50 offers a beautiful screen with punchy and vibrant colors.
 Watching multimedia on the phone was a delightful experience.

-The U shaped waterdrop notch at the top is quite small and does not ruin the beauty of the display in any way.
+The U-shaped waterdrop notch at the top is relatively small and does not ruin the beauty of the display in any way.
 You can easily use Galaxy A50 outdoors, even in harsh sunlight, without fretting over whether you will be able to see the content on the screen or not.
-The user also has the option to customize the phone’s display to their liking by tweaking the settings like white balance, color temperature, etc.
+The user also can customize the phone’s display to their liking by tweaking the settings like white balance, color temperature, etc.